Outlook for Canada’s crop sectors challenged, but should hold steady for 2019

 Global trade tensions and North American exports

 The most recent spate of ill will has spawned yet more tariffs and greater uncertainty.
 This does not bode well for the health of the world economy.
-The saga has also fueled the most recent drop in U.S. soy prices, with earlier, more robust estimates of U.S. exports now threatened.
+The saga has also fuelled the most recent drop in U.S. soy prices, with earlier, more robust estimates of U.S. exports now threatened.

 2019/20 YoY soybean production is lowered with fewer planted and harvested acres in both the U.S. and Canada, and on lower projected yields.
 But even that decrease won’t be enough to unburden North American supplies.
 U.S. soybean ending stocks for 2019/20 are projected at 755 million bushels - a helpful 29.4% YoY drop from the estimated 2018-19 carryout but an 72.3% increase from the 2017-18 carryout.
 The glut may be subsequently strengthened, given the latest trade breakdown and increased competition from South American suppliers.